 For a $t$-edge-coloured graph $H$, we say that $H$ has the \emph{duality property} if there is a set $\mathcal F(H)$ of $t$-edge-coloured graphs such that, for any $t$-edge-coloured graph $G$, $G\ecto H$ if and only if no graph $F$ of $\mathcal F(H)$ satisfies $F\ecto G$.
 If $\mathcal F(H)$ is finite, we say that $H$ has the \emph{finite duality property}.
 If checking whether any graph $F$ in $\mathcal F(H)$ satisfies $F\ecto G$ (for an input edge-coloured graph $G$) is in \Ptime, we say that $H$ has the \emph{polynomial duality property}.
 This is in particular the case when $\mathcal F(H)$ is finite.
 For such $H$, \textsc{$H$-Colouring} is in \Ptime.
 This topic is explored in detail for edge-coloured graphs in~\cite{BBM05}.
 By a simple bounded search tree argument, we get the following:

 \begin{proposition} Let $H$ be an edge-coloured graph with the finite duality property.
-Then, \VDEL{$H$}, \EDEL{$H$} and \SWITCH{$H$} are FPT. \end{proposition} \begin{proof} First, we search for all appearances of homomorphic images of graphs in $\mathcal F(H)$ (there are at most $f(\mathcal F(H))$ such images for some exponential function $f$), which we call \emph{obstructions}.
-This takes time at most $f(\mathcal F(H))n^{m_v}$, where $m_v=\max\{|V(F)|, F\in\mathcal F(H)\}$.
+Let $c=\max\{|V(F)|, F\in\mathcal F(H)\}$.
+The problems \VDEL{$H$} and \SWITCH{$H$} can be solved in time $O(f(\mathcal F(H))n^{c})$ for some computable function $f$.
+The problem \EDEL{$H$}can be solved in time $O(f(\mathcal F(H))n^{c^2})$ for some computable function $f$. \end{proposition} \begin{proof} First, we search for all appearances of homomorphic images of graphs in $\mathcal F(H)$ (there are at most $f(\mathcal F(H))$ such images for some exponential function $f$), which we call \emph{obstructions}.
+This takes time at most $O(f(\mathcal F(H))n^{c})$, where $c=\max\{|V(F)|, F\in\mathcal F(H)\}$.
 Then, we need to get rid of each obstruction.
-For \VDEL{$H$} (resp. \EDEL{$H$}), we need to delete at least one vertex (resp. edge) in each obstruction, thus we can branch on all $m_v$ (resp. $m_v^2$) possibilities.
+For \VDEL{$H$} (resp. \EDEL{$H$}), we need to delete at least one vertex (resp. edge) in each obstruction, thus we can branch on all $c$ (resp. $c^2$) possibilities.
 For \SWITCH{$H$}, we need to switch at least one of the vertices of the obstruction (but then update the list of obstructions, as we may have created a new one).